FAIMS/burial-mounds-web/README.md

 This is a template that uses Jekyll and based off feeling-responsive theme by Phlow.
 To get the basic structure, please follow the steps in this README.
 It is assumed that the user have basic knowledge of jekyll, if not, please refer to https://jekyllrb.com/docs/home/ for more information.
 The purpose of this project is to generate a data-driven website from a CSV.
 For the purpose of this project, each row in the CSV will be considered a _record_ and a page for each record will be called a _Record Page_ and that a _post_ in jekyll is in our case a _Record Page_.

 ## Prerequisites
 Need to have Python installed to run the script and also have Jekyll installed to test the website locally.
+It is also assume that you are using Ubuntu if you wish to test your website locally before uploading to Github Pages.

+## Running Jekyll locally
+Assuming jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
+Type in the following command then press center

+`bundle exec jekl serve --config _config.yml,_config_dev.yml`

 ## Configuration
 The \__config.yml_ file contains configuration options for the website.
 For basic configuration, do the following steps.

 1. Open the \__config.yml_ file and work through it.
-The main key:value pair to worry about for basic customisation is _title_, _slogan_, _descripton_, _credits_, _author_, _url_, _baseurl_.
+The main key:value pair for basic customisation is _title_, _slogan_, _descripton_, _credits_, _author_, _url_, _baseurl_.
 More details can be found on https://help.github.com/articles/configuring-jekyll/ and https://jekyllrb.com/docs/configuration/.
+	* *NOTE*: If you are running jekyll locally to see your changes, please stop the server then run it again to see changes made in your _\_config.yml_ file
+	* If the user wish to add more custom data that can be accessed throughout the site via the Liquid templating system, then rather adding it directly into \__config.yml_ file, users are recommended to add it into the _additional\_config.yml_ file which is located in the \__data directory.
+	* For example the variable _google-map-marker_ can be accessed via `site.data.additional_config.google-map-marker`.
+	* More information is contained here: https://jekyllrb.com/docs/datafiles/

 2. Add your _logo.png_ (if you have one) to _/assets/img/_.